 When it comes to ventilation requirements, they can differ from model to model.
 When evaluating units, be sure to inquire about each refrigerator or freezer’s ventilation needs prior to purchase.
 Essentially, you want to be sure your choice of model can properly ventilate in your lab without any restrictions.

-In most cases, air is ventilated in and out of the back of the unit – mostly towards the top.
+In most cases, the back of the unit ventilates the air out – mostly towards the top.
 Usually, if the ventilation area is larger, the refrigerator or freezer will be more energy efficient and keep your lab eco-friendly.
-It’s important to make sure that the air inlet/outlet will not be covered or obstructed in any way.
+It’s important to make sure that you’re not obstructing the air inlet or outlet.
 Additionally, you should check that personnel will be able to clean and maintain the ventilation space on a regular basis.
 Taking these factors into consideration will help to ensure you keep your lab as cost-efficient as possible.

 If you find that you have ventilation restrictions in your lab, ask suppliers if they can accommodate custom ventilation.
 In some cases, the unit can be adjusted so that the air inlet/outlet is relocated to an area without any obstructions.

 In many scientific industries, samples and materials don’t just have to be kept cold.
 They also have to be regularly monitored to ensure they’re not compromised in any way.